On contraction coefficients, partial orders and approximation of capacities for quantum channels

 The main drawback of the entropy based partial orders discussed here is that compared to (approximate) degradability, they are rather complicated to verify.
 It can be nontrivial to check whether two quantum channels fulfill the conditions of the partial order of choice.
 To this end, we investigate alternative characterizations and conditions, providing some progress towards this question.
 We also draw connections to the notions of hypercontractivity and other functional inequalities.

 Finally, we discuss both generalizations and special cases of the discussed concepts.
-First, we investigate generalizations of contraction coefficients and the less noisy order to $f$-divergences.
+First, we investigate generalizations of contraction coefficients and the less noisy order to $f$-divergences~\cite[Chapter 7]{OhyaPetz-Entropy-1993}.
 Then we present several results for the setting where the channels are from the special classes of either Weyl-covariant channels or bosonic Gaussian channels.
 In particular we find examples of Weyl-covariant channels that satisfy the less noisy ordering without one being the degraded version of the other.
 We end this paper with a derivation of precise contraction coefficients for the most important classes of quantum Gaussian channels, namely the attenuator, the amplifier and the additive noise channels.
 We also consider the case of tensor products of the latter, under the constrained minimum output entropy conjecture.

-\paragraph{Some Notations}: In what follows, we denote by $\cH$ a finite dimensional Hilbert space. $\cB(\cH)$ is the set of linear operators acting on $\cH$.
+\paragraph{Some Notations:} In what follows, we denote by $\cH$ a finite dimensional Hilbert space. $\cB(\cH)$ is the set of linear operators acting on $\cH$.
 The set of quantum states is denoted by $\cD(\cH)$, and that of full-rank states by $\cD(\cH)_+$.
 Given two quantum systems $\cH,\cK$, the set of quantum channels $\cN:\cB(\cH)\to\cB(\cK)$, that is of completely positive, trace preserving superoperators, is denoted by $\CPTP(\cH,\cK)$.
+For a quantum channel $\cN$, we will denote the channel in the Heisenberg picutre by $\cN^*$.
 The set of probability mass functions over sets of cardinality $m\in\NN$ is denoted by $\cP_m$.
 We also use standard quantum information conventions, denoting quantum systems by capital letters $A,B$ and classical ones by $U$ and $X$.
-For other standard definitions such as most entropic quantities and channel capacities we refer to~\cite{tomamichel2015quantum, wilde2013quantum}.